-High Risk Incident Form
+High Risk Incident Form Class:

-IIIgii Kisk III Clucht Form Insert School Logo Child's Name: Class: School name Date of incident: Time of incident: School name All child protection concerns Record the facts and do not observed, who was present as Any concerns about staff sho ed and dated by any member of statements be reported immediately to the comake judgements.
-Record dates, time and questions asked. uld be reported directly to the Head Teacher should be reported to the Chair of designated Safeguarding Lead. es, places, actual words, what was eacher/Head of Service.
-Details of Concern/Incident: The state of the s Immediate Actions by staff: Signed: Print: Date:
+Child's Name: Class: Insert School Logo Pate of incident: Time of incident: School name This form must be completed, signed and dated by any member of staff who identifies a possible child protection or safeguarding concern: • All child protection concerns must be reported immediately to the designated Safeguarding Lead. • Record the facts and do not make judgements.
+Record dates, times, places, actual words, what was observed, who was present and questions asked. • Any concerns about staff should be reported directly to the Head Teacher/Head of Service. • Concerns about the Head Teacher should be reported to the Chair of Governors/Proprietor Details of Concern/Incident: Immediate Actions by staff: and the same of th ininediate Actions by Starr.
+Signed: Print: Date: